-This young, brave Canadian showed the world what a hero is made of.
+This young and selfless Canadian had the makings of a hero.
 Terrance Stanley Fox was an athlete, humanitarian, and cancer research activist.
 He was born in Winnipeg and was raised in Port Coquitlam, British Columbia.
-At age 18, he was diagnosed with bone cancer (osteogenic sarcoma) which forced him to have his right leg amputated above his knee.
+At age 18, he was diagnosed with bone cancer (osteogenic sarcoma) which forced him to have his right leg amputated above the knee.
 Despite his own affliction, he was so moved by the suffering of other cancer patients in the hospital that he decided to run across Canada to raise funds for cancer research.
 His “Marathon of Hope” began in St. John’s, Newfoundland on April 12, 1980.
 After 143 days, Terry reached Thunder Bay, Ontario and had to quit because the cancer had invaded his lungs.
 He died shortly at the age of 22, but not in vain.
 He had a left of legacy that has inspired millions of people around the world, many of whom participate in the annual Terry Fox Run.
 From this event, over $650 million has been raised worldwide for cancer research.
 Terry Fox is the youngest person to be made a Companion of the Order of Canada.
 He has also been named as a Person of National Significance by the Government of Canada and was inducted into Canada’s Sports Hall of Fame.

 (Heritage Minutes: Terry Fox, Historica Canada)

-Aptly nicknamed “The Great One,” Wayne Gretzky is a former professional hockey player and is hailed as a legend in the sport.
+Aptly nicknamed “The Great One,” Wayne Gretzky is an exemplary hockey player hailed as a legend in the sport.
 Born in Brantford Ontario in 1961, Gretzky learned to skate at two and was playing the minor leagues at six.
 To this day, his record of 378 goals in the league has not been matched.
-His professional hockey career began at the age of 17 when he signed with the Indianapolis Racers and then with the Edmonton Oilers where he and his teammates would break every scoring record and redefine the sport.
-Gretzky’s personal accomplishments in the period would include seven straight scoring titles, nine Hart trophies, four 200-point seasons, National Hockey League (NHL) single-season records for goals, points and assists, plus other records and trophies.
+His professional hockey career began at the age of 17 when he signed with the Indianapolis Racers and then with the Edmonton Oilers.
+At that time, Gretzky and his teammates would break every scoring record and redefine the sport.
+His personal accomplishments in the period would include seven straight scoring titles, nine Hart trophies, four 200-point seasons, National Hockey League (NHL) single-season records for goals, points and assists, plus other records and trophies.
 Gretzky was later traded to the Los Angeles Kings where he led the team and brought a period of success to the US hockey market.
 He retired in 1999 and became the ninth and final player to become a member of the Hall of Fame.

 5 Great Canadians in recent history